-Enter the user name and password of a user with sufficient rights to download.
-The default user name for a new unit is Admin, and the default password can be found on the device's label.
+Enter the username and password of a user with sufficient rights to download.
+The default username for a new unit is admin, and for FlexEdge® products, the default password can be found on the device's label.
+All other devices use a default password of password.
 Note that credentials are not required when downloading via a USB or COM port, as it is assumed that physical security measures will prevent unauthorized individuals from having such access.